Anti-conversion law: Consequences

+Supreme Court of India is currently hearings pleas challenging the constitutional validity of anti-conversion laws enacted by Uttar Pradesh, Madhya Pradesh, Himachal Pradesh, Uttarakhand, Chhattisgarh, Gujarat, Haryana, Jharkhand, and Karnataka.

 Myanmar

 Myanmar is a secular state but dominated by Buddhism, especially the politics by Buddhist nationalism.
 Article 34 of the Constitution of Myanmar, which recognizes religious freedom: "Every citizen is equally entitled to freedom of conscience and the right to freely profess and practise religion subject to public order, morality or health and to the other provisions of this Constitution."
 In 2015, the Association for the Protection of Race and Religion, known as Ma Ba Tha, introduced the Race and Religion Protection Laws to the Parliament of Burma.
 After approval, it was enacted by the President Thein Sein on 26 August 2015.
 Religious conversion should by applied to and approved by authorised registration boards.
 The law prohibits application "for conversion to a new religion with the intent of insulting, degrading, destroying or misusing any religion," the penalty of violation of which is two-year imprisonment or a fine of 200,000 Kyats, or both.